Andy Thomson (Scottish footballer): Return to Scotland

-Thomson played for Partick Thistle in the 2003–04 season, where he scored 5 goals in 21 league appearances and then Falkirk for two seasons, which were 2004–05 and 2005–06, where he scored 9 goals in 28 league appearances.
+Thomson played for Partick Thistle in the 2003–04 season, where he scored 5 goals in 21 league appearances and then Falkirk for two seasons, which were 2004–05 and 2005–06, where he scored 9 goals in 28 league appearances and won the 2004–5 Scottish First Division title.

 Thomson returned to the Doonhamers at the start of the 2006–07 season.
 Thomson said on his return to Queens, "Things have changed quite a bit while I've been away – a new stand, a completely new set-up and a more modern type of training system".
 Thomson added, "Norman Blount was an excellent chairman."

 During his second spell at Palmerston Park, Thomson scored 5 goals in 27 league appearances and overall, Thomson scored 114 goals in his two spells in Dumfries and is currently the fifth highest all-time goalscorer for the Doonhamers.
 Thomson was surpassed by Derek Lyle during the 2017–18 season as Lyle finished his Queens career with 117 goals, who was then surpassed by Stephen Dobbie at the start 2018–19 season when he scored a brace versus Edinburgh City on 21 July 2018 in the Scottish League Cup.

 Thomson then joined Stenhousemuir for the 2007–08 season, where he scored 5 goals in 18 league appearances until he was troubled by injuries and was forced to announce his retirement to the media on 18 March 2008.

 Coaching career

 Thomson started his coaching career as head coach of the University of Strathclyde's men's football team and he led them to the British Universities and Colleges League Championship in 2014 and 2015.
 Thomson then joined Edusport Academy as head coach, a football academy for young French players studying in Scotland, who currently play in the Lowland League.
 Thomson then joined the University of Stirling's men's football team, as assistant manager to the club's manager Shelley Kerr.
 In August 2017, Thomson was appointed assistant coach of the SWNT, joining up again with Shelley Kerr.
+He remained with the SWNT and the University of Stirling until March 2022, when he was appointed as Football Development Manager at the Motherwell F.C.
+Community Trust.

-Thomson is also a UEFA A-Licence holder and is currently studying for an MSc in Performance Coaching at the University of Stirling.
-Also, since August 2017, Thomson has been coaching at the Scottish Football Association's Performance School at Braidhurst High School in Motherwell.
+Thomson has a UEFA A-Licence and holds an MSc in Performance Coaching from the University of Stirling.
+Since August 2017, Thomson had been coaching at the Scottish Football Association's Performance School at Braidhurst High School in Motherwell.

+On 28 February 2025, Thomson was appointed women's first-team assistant coach at Rangers.